-- Referral to be made to example to the second sec - PCP appointment will be scheduled with Dr. or other Primary Care Physician that is accepting new patients once a discharge date is decided upon. - Upon Discharge the appellant will be provided with all his medication that remains on hand at the facility and prescriptions for all medications to take bring to pharmacy of his choice. - Prescription for hospital bed and low air loss mattress will be sent to DME provider prior to discharge.
+- Referral to be made to Enhabit Home Health, once discharge date is decided upon, for (Nursing, Home Health Aide, Physical Therapy, Occupational Therapy).
+If Enhabit Home Health is unable to take on case referrals with be made to other agencies. - PCP appointment will be scheduled with Dr. Singh w/Trinity Health or other Primary Care Physician that is accepting new patients once a discharge date is decided upon. - Upon Discharge the appellant will be provided with all his medication that remains on hand at the facility and prescriptions for all medications to take bring to pharmacy of his choice. - Prescription for hospital bed and low air loss mattress will be sent to DME provider prior to discharge.
 Coverage for this is subject to insurance guidelines and approval.
 If not covered by insurance the appellant will have the option to rent a bed and mattress or purchase one out of pocket. - Prescription for glucose monitor will be provided to the appellant 1 week prior to discharge. - A follow up appointment will be scheduled with Endocrinology and information on the date and time of an appointment that will be provided to the appellant upon discharge. - A follow up appointment will be scheduled with Neurology and information on the date and time of appointment will be provided to the appellant upon discharge.